grame-cncm/faustdoc/src/manual/optimizing.md

 #### Using Function Tabulation

-The use of `rdtable` kind of compilation done at init time can be simplified using the [ba.tabulate](https://faustlibraries.grame.fr/libs/basics/#batabulate) or [ba.tabulate_chebychev](https://faustlibraries.grame.fr/libs/basics/#batabulate_chebychev) functions to *tabulate* a given unary function `fun` on a given range.
-A table is created and filled with precomputed values, and can be used to compute `fun(x)` in a more efficient way (at the cost of additional  static memory needed for the table).
+The use of `rdtable`-style compilation done at init time can be simplified using the [ba.tabulate](https://faustlibraries.grame.fr/libs/basics/#batabulate) or [ba.tabulate_chebychev](https://faustlibraries.grame.fr/libs/basics/#batabulate_chebychev) functions to *tabulate* a given unary function `fun` on a given range.
+A table is created and filled with precomputed values and can be used to compute `fun(x)` in a more efficient way (at the cost of additional static memory needed for the table).

 #### Using Fast Math Functions

-When costly math functions still appear in the sample rate code, the `-fm` [compilation option](../manual/options.md) can possibly be used to replace the standard versions provided by the underlying OS (like `std::cos`, `std::tan`... in C++ for instance) with user defined ones (hopefully faster, but possibly less precise).
+When costly math functions still appear in the sample-rate code, the `-fm` [compilation option](../manual/options.md) can be used to replace the standard versions provided by the underlying OS (like `std::cos`, `std::tan`, etc. in C++, for instance) with user-defined ones (hopefully faster, but possibly less precise).

 ### Delay lines implementation and DSP memory size